Skip to main content

 What the UI does

-Three sections on the Launch tab:
+Three sections on the Overview tab:

 3. Activation preview — what your policy will look like at the moment of launch.
 Tool counts, mapped/public/unmapped, default role grants, viewer scopes, public tools.